slikts/wtmap/README.md

    * The distance to the closest enemy
    * The total number of allied planes
  * Ground units never obscure plane icons
- * Off-screen aircraft are displayed on the map edge when zoomed in
+ * Off-screen aircraft are displayed at the map edge when zoomed in

 Installation
 ------------